siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 Status:

-This is now completed in Appendix 213 at the level of a consistent variable-background balance-law extension built on the adopted relation
+This is now completed in Appendix 213 at the level of a consistent variable-background balance-law extension.
+Appendix 214 derives the relation
-$\mathbf{g}=\mathbf{S}/k^2$.
+$\mathbf{g}=\mathbf{S}/k^2$ exactly inside the symmetric constitutive closure used in the gravity chapters.
 The variable-background coarse-grained density, momentum density, continuity equation, and momentum equation are all derived explicitly in that class.
-What remains open is deriving that local momentum relation itself for a genuinely variable substrate, together with the constitutive selection of the background momentum-exchange term and the deviatoric stress for any given closure.
+What remains open is the full resolved background momentum-exchange term for general fields, together with the constitutive selection of that term and of the deviatoric stress for any given closure, and the question of how far the same momentum relation survives beyond the symmetric closure.

 Original goal: